petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/implementing-claritys-content-publishing-workflow.md

 1. In the Web Content tab, click *Actions* (![Actions Button](../../images/icon-actions.png)) for the Articles folder and select *Edit*.

-1. Expand the *Structure Restrictions and Workflow* section and select *Set the default workflow for the folder’s content (Articles)*.
+1. Expand the *Structure Restrictions and Workflow* section and select *Set the default workflow for the folder's content (Articles)*.

 1. Select *Single Approver* in the drop-down menu.